Last Updated on by Jeremy

 The first one is easy- everyone knows Primanti Brothers.
 From there, what we would call iconic food in Pittsburgh can vary substantially based on who you ask.
 Is a pierogi a Pittsburgh food?
 What about Beto's pizza?
 Or how about something more unusual like chipped chopped ham?
 Or how about famous desserts, breakfast spots, and more?

 When we sat down to think of it, we came up with a list of 15 definitive Pittsburgh foods.
 Some are famous because they were created here.
-Some are adopted foods from other cultures.
-Some are in specific categories (like breakfast) that have die-hard followings.
+Some are adopted foods from other cultures that are widely integrated into our local diet.
+Some are in specific categories that have die-hard followings (like our local famous chocolate shop- every city has one).
 Others still were created in nearby states but popularized in Pittsburgh as its first major market.

-While this list is not comprehensive to hit everything that could be considered “Pittsburgh”, we did opt to select what we believe are the most well known (because if we really wanted to include everything, this article would end up being quite long).
+While this list is not comprehensive to hit everything that could be considered popular food in Pittsburgh, we did opt to select what we believe are the most well known and are unique to the region all the same.

 For more of our opinion from restaurants mentioned below, click the respective links to learn more!

 As far as Pittsburgh food is concerned, none would be more emblematic than that of Primanti Brothers.
 This sandwich chain started in 1933 in the Strip District and was designed to help feed truckers who were making deliveries in the neighborhood.
 They often only had one hand available when driving, so the restaurant put their sides (fries and coleslaw) on the sandwich to have an entire meal in one bite!

 This one has been expanding to many states in recent years, but no location is more popular than their original Strip District spot.
 It is 24 hours and an icon of Pittsburgh.
 When you go, no matter what sandwich you get, be sure to put a fried egg on top.
 You won't regret it!